What Is Network Segmentation?

 Network segmentation works by restricting the flow of traffic between zones of the network, or subnets.
-When network segmentation is in place, an organization’s security team gains granular control over who has access to various systems, allowing them to head off common IoT threats, such as botnet-enabling malware, that thrive on easy proliferation across devices.
+When network segmentation is in place, an organisation’s security team gains granular control over who has access to various systems, allowing them to head off common IoT threats, such as botnet-enabling malware, that thrive on easy proliferation across devices.

 Types of Network Segmentation

-Technically, a network can be divided or segmented in an infinite number of ways depending on the organization’s security and operational needs.
+Technically, a network can be divided or segmented in an infinite number of ways depending on the organisation’s security and operational needs.
 But there are some common examples that IT teams employ for IoT security.

 Examples of network segmentation include: